 Location: 2012 Woodall Rodgers Fwy, Dallas, TX 75201

-Klyde Warren Park is a little slice of Central Park in the middle of Downtown and one of my favorite places to take pictures in Dallas.
+Klyde Warren Park is a little slice of New York’s Central Park in the heart of downtown.

-The 5-acre park is surrounded by skyscrapers sitting above the Woodall Rogers Freeway.
-If you cannot hit up all the locations recommended, this is the one of the places you should see in Dallas.
-The park has beautiful white archways and a lush green landscape during Spring and Summer.
+This is a 5-acre park surrounded by skyscrapers sitting above the Woodall Rogers Freeway.
+If you cannot hit up all the locations recommended, this is one of the places you should see in Dallas.
+Kyle Warren Park has beautiful white archways and a lush green landscape during Spring and Summer.

 8| The Adolphus Hotel

 The Adolphus Hotel is one of the places to take pictures in Dallas that truly captures the vibes of downtown Dallas.
 It’s an upscale hotel fused with Mid-cCentury modern and fabulous chic decor.

 Otto Coffee And Fine Foods is a moody cafe located inside the hotel with sleek beautiful white marble countertops and wood-paneled walls.

 You are able to walk inside the Adolphus Hotel, the lobby is absolutely stunning!
 The blue velvet furniture and marbled floors make this entrance exquisite.

 There really isn’t a good time to go since it is a hotel since lobbies usually have continuous traffic.
 Just avoid checkout and check-in hours which are typically around 11 am and at 3 pm.